spotfiresoftware/tibco-streaming-samples/docker/ef-2node-awsec2/ef-2node-awsec2-app/src/site/markdown/index.md

 ## Prerequisites - Part #2

-To complete prerequisites process, you need to add your information to project configuration files.
+To complete prerequisites process, project additional configuration files need to be updated.
-The most convenient way to do so will be to edit and save those files in StreamBase Studio.
+The most convenient way to do so is to edit and save the files in StreamBase Studio.
 Please see examples below.